eme64/blog/_posts/2024-12-24-Intro-to-C2-Part04.md

 - `Unroll 32`...`Unroll 128`: we further unroll the vectorized main loop, to saturate the CPU pipeline with more vector instructions.
 - `Loop: N986/N156  limit_check counted [int,int),+128 (9998 iters)  main vector has_sfpt strip_mined`
   - The main loop now performs `16 * 8 = 128` iterations in one iteration.
-- ` Loop: N786/N788  counted [int,int),+16 (16 iters)  post vector`
+- `Loop: N786/N788  counted [int,int),+16 (16 iters)  post vector`
   - The drain loop performs `16` iterations in an iteration.

 **More Details about Loop Optimizations**

-At first, we only execute 3 rounds of loop optimizations.
+At first, we only execute three rounds of loop optimizations.
 Then we perform CCP + IGVN because the first loop optimizations such as peeling and unrolling can often allow us to narrow down types or constant fold control flow inside the loop.
 Then, we perform many more iterations of loop optimizations, until no loop can further be optimized or we hit